UCLH-DHCT/emap/core/README.md

 8. <details>
     <summary>Setup checkstyle</summary>

-    To allow checkstyle to be run from the bottom panel of the IDE go to <b>File > settings > search for checkstyle</b>
+    To allow checkstyle to be run go to <b>File > settings > search for checkstyle</b>
     - Set the version of checkstyle to the latest version
     - Click on the `+` to add a new checkstyle configuration

     ![checkstyle_setup](img/checkstyle_setup.png)

     - Make a description and select the checkstyle file in `Emap-Core/inform-checker.xml`.
-When done, tick box to make the new configuration active.
+When done, in the bottom panel of the IntelliJ select the inform rules to make the new configuration active.
     ![checkstyle](img/checkstyle.png)
 </details>